HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 -- S3://SHOWCASE-SRC-BUCKET/PREFIX_TO_ML_VALIDATION_DATA/ - path to validation data (will be deleted after model training) -- S3://SHOWCASE-SRC-BUCKET/PREFIX_TO_ML_VALIDATION_ANNOTATIONS/ - path to validation data annotations (will be deleted after model training)
 -- S3://SHOWCASE-SRC-BUCKET/PREFIX_TO_OUTPUT_FOLDER/ - path to output folder where model files can be found
+- why

+Let me add an ordinary human sentence here.

 <br/>

 {% details <b>Click to expand the pipeline definition</b> %}

-Update this example Amazon SageMaker pipeline definition with the S3 bucket prefixes that you chose to use for your setup.
+Update this example Amazon SageMaker pipeline definition with the S3 bucket prefixes that you choose to use for your setup.

 {% codeblock lang:json %}

 {
   "Version": "2020-12-01",
   "Metadata": {},
   "Parameters": [